 Are you considering starting an event planning or wedding planning business but unsure of how to get started?
 Our business startup checklist can help guide you on the best steps and tools to ensure a successful launch.
-Follow these tips and you’ll be well on your way to building a successful event-planning business.
+You might be asking yourself one of the most important questions yet:

 Business Startup Checklist